September 4, 2015

 Other medications sometimes used to treat microscopic colitis include mesalamine and cholestyramine (Questran), though these are often not very helpful, Any medication used is tapered off once good control of the condition occurs.

 People with microscopic colitis generally achieve complete relief through treatment, although relapses can occur.
-Some patients require long-term therapy because they experience prompt relapse when treatment is stopped.
+Some patients require long-term therapy because they experience a prompt relapse when treatment is stopped.
 Unlike other forms of IBD, microscopic colitis usually has no complications.
 It doesn’t appear to change into other forms of IBD and does not have any extra risk of colon cancer.
 Budesonide can have complications with high dose long-term use, so clinicians should always supervise treatment.

 Lifestyle and Home Remedies